 RELATED: 8 Causes of a Car Battery Light On While Driving

 You have probably heard that many older car models have a really high pitch noise when starting them cold, which will slowly fade away as the engine becomes warmer.

 This is mainly due to a loose alternator belt, which will become more slippery and wet when it is cold and create a high pitch noise when it slips on the alternator.

 If you have a high pitch noise when you start the car for a few seconds, it is definitely time to check the alternator belt.
-You can also experience a constant high pitch noise if the belt is always loose.
+You might also experience a constant high pitch noise if the belt is always loose.

 3. Heavy or Jiggery Steering

-This means that when the alternator belt can also cause the power steering pump not to function properly, and you will recognize this as a jigger or constant heavy steering.
+This means that the alternator belt can also cause the power steering pump not to function properly, and you will recognize this as a jigger or constant heavy steering.